 - Academic and Wellness Center (AWC), located across from Daemen’s Main Street campus, houses the fitness center and recreation space, as well as state-of-the-art classrooms for physical therapy, athletic training, and health promotion.

-- Alumni House is the home for institutional advancement/alumni and publication offices.
+- Alumni House is the home of alumni and publication offices.

-- Athletics Complex houses the Lumsden Gymnasium as well as the college’s intercollegiate athletic offices and athletic training room.
+- Athletics Complex houses the Lumsden Gymnasium as well as the university’s intercollegiate athletic offices and athletic training room.

 - Canavan Hall is a five-story, suite-style residence hall, housing approximately 260 students, primarily used as first-year and new student housing.
 Two bedrooms share one bathroom.
 Lounges and laundry facilities are available on each floor.